Platekun/Avalon/templates/libraries/github-ci-cd/README.md

 #### How It Works

-1. A new GitHub release is created.
+1. Changes are pushed to the GitHub repository.
-2. The _CI_ GitHub action (`.github/workflows/cd.yml`) is triggered.
+2. The _CI_ GitHub action (`.github/workflows/ci.yml`) is triggered.
 3. The _CI_ GitHub action builds and tests the project using a `build` step.

 ### Continous Delivery